Glastonbury Pyramid stage

 London to Portsmouth by train: 1 hour 50 minutes

 Over 60,000 people flock to the Southsea coast in August for Victorious Festival.
 The stunning seaside setting is reason enough to book your ticket.
-Queens of the Stone Age, Vampire Weekend and Kings of Leon headline this year.
+Richard Ashcroft, The Black Keys and Kasabian headline this year.
 Add to that a family-friendly kids' arena, comedy tent, and literary talks, and it’s a must-visit.

 Age: All ages (under 16s with an adult)